DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 Monitoring Loads of Rx Queues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In general, the polling nature of the Intel® DPDK prevents the OS power management subsystem from knowing
+In general, the polling nature of the DPDK prevents the OS power management subsystem from knowing
 if the network load is actually heavy or light.
 In this sample, sampling network load work is done by monitoring received and
 available descriptors on NIC Rx queues in recent polls.